alessandrocuzzocrea/garden/src/notes/invisible-ink.md

 ### What is invisible ink?

-- *Visible Ink* is what is readly "seen" by the reader or viewer.
+- *Visible Ink* is what is readily "seen" by the reader or viewer.
 For example dialogues or words.
-- *Invisible Ink* instead is what is not easily spotted by the reader, viewer or listener (like the story order).
+- *Invisible Ink* instead is what is not easily spotted by the reader, viewer, or listener (like the story order).
 Invisible ink does have a profound impact on the story.

 ## Chapter 2